aapin1/Tkinter-Energy-Control-Interface-FIU-/README.md

 1. Fork the repository
 2. Create a new branch for your changes
 3. Submit a pull request with a clear description of your updates

-## License

-Specify your preferred license (e.g., MIT, GPL) here.
-If you are unsure, you can leave this section as-is and update later.